Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

 We naturally expect any infinite non-Abelian definably simple group definable in $\ACVF$ to be isomorphic to an algebraic group defined over the residue field or the valued field.
 A proof along the above lines may be possible assuming a positive solution to Problem\ \ref{Pb:double} for $\ACVF$, along with an interpretation of an ordered proper semi-group structure on $ H \backslash G / H$.

 The existing metastable technology yields a proof of the Abelian case:

 \begin{prop} Let $A$ be an non-trivial Abelian group definable in $\ACVF$.
-Then there exist definable subgroups $B < C \leq A$ and $C/B$ definably isomorphic (with parameters) to an algebraic group over the residue field or a definable group over the value group. \end{prop}
+Then there exist definable subgroups $B < C \leq A$ with $C/B$ definably isomorphic (with parameters) to an algebraic group over the residue field or a definable group over the value group. \end{prop}

-\begin{proof} Let $\lambda : A \to \Lambda$ be as in Theorem\ \ref{T:lmstd}.
-If $\lambda(A) \neq 0$ we can take $C=A$ and $B = \ker(\lambda)$.
-If $\lambda(A)=0$, then $A$ is limit stably dominated.
+\begin{proof} Let $H$ be the limit stably dominated subgroup of $A$, cf. Theorem\ \ref{T:lmstd}.
+If $H < A \neq 0$ we can take $C=A$ and $B = H$.
+If $A = H$, then $A$ is limit stably dominated.
 In particular, $A$ contains a non-zero stably dominated definable Abelian group $C$ and, by Proposition\ \ref{P:groupdom}, $C$ has a non trivial stable quotient.
-Since all stable definable sets in $\ACVF$ are internal to $k$ and $k$ is a pure algebraically closed fields, it follows that this quotient is (isomorphic to) an algebraic group over $k$. \end{proof}
+Since all stable definable sets in $\ACVF$ are internal to $k$ and $k$ is a pure algebraically closed field, it follows that this quotient is (isomorphic to) an algebraic group over $k$. \end{proof}